Spirit to Exit Bankruptcy

-The U.S. Bankruptcy Court for the Southern District of New York authorized Spirit’s deal with bondholders.
+The U.S. Bankruptcy Court for the Southern District of New York has authorized Spirit Airlines’ plan to exit bankruptcy.

 A Spirit Airbus A321 (Photo: Shutterstock | Markus Mainka)